Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ```

-### 10. Healthprofessional ruled out the DD disagnosis Bronchitus and made from the DD 'Longonsteking' the diagnosis.
+### 11. Healthprofessional ruled out the DD  diagnosis Bronchitus and made from the DD 'Longonsteking' the diagnosis.

 ```mermaid
 flowchart TB